RajivKurien/Dining_Philosophers/README.md

 - **Right Thinking**: the philosopher holds the fork to their right.
 They are still thinking
 - **Eating**: the philosopher holds both their forks, so they are eating.

-At each state the philosopher has three other possible states they can attempt to move towards.
+At each state the philosopher (except state 4) has two (excluding self) possible states they can attempt to move towards.
-Eg: A philosopher in state 1 can attempt move to 1, 2, or 3.
+Eg: A philosopher in state 1 can attempt move to 2 or 3.
+A philosopher at state 4 can move to three other states (excluding the identity transition).

 ## Logging